 The truth of what really happened to Ajay Chowdhury is still unclear to this day.
 In The Serpent, he is depicted as having been abandoned in the middle of nowhere by Charles Sobhraj who decides to take Marie-Andrée to Paris instead of Ajay.

 In real life, Ajay is suspected by some of having died after he was sent on an errand trip to Malaysia for Sobhraj in around 1976.
-However this is unconfirmed and it seems that no one truly knows what became of Ajay.
+However, this is unconfirmed and it seems that no one truly knows what became of Ajay.
+Much like Charles Sobraj's first wife, who was thought to be called Juliette.

 Sobhraj and Leclerc were both arrested and convicted for multiple murders.
 Sobhraj remains in prison in Nepal whilst Leclerc passed away in 1984.